tarwn/lessthandot-hugo/blogs/content/posts/2010-08-03-silverlight-ria-datagrids-and-joins.md

 ## Reprimanding that Lazy EF

 On the server side, find your service class.
-It should be called something like &#8216;MyApplicationDomainService1' and be in the &#8216;Services' folder by default.
-In that class look for a method called &#8216;GetMyObjects' where MyObjects is the collection you are binding to on the client side.
-It should contain something like &#8216;Return (Me.ObjectContext.MyObjects)'.
+It should be called something like 'MyApplicationDomainService1' and be in the 'Services' folder by default.
+In that class look for a method called 'GetMyObjects' where MyObjects is the collection you are binding to on the client side.
+It should contain something like 'Return (Me.ObjectContext.MyObjects)'.
 Change it to:

 <code =VB>Return (Me.ObjectContext.MyObjects.Include("MyChildObject")</code>

-In my case this was the &#8216;GetLeagues' method and it contains: &#8216;Return (Me.ObjectContext.Leagues.Include(“Player”))'
+In my case this was the 'GetLeagues' method and it contains: 'Return (Me.ObjectContext.Leagues.Include(“Player”))'

 This will tell the Entity Framework model that it should Eager Load the .Player property.
 But before we rejoice and rebuild, wait, there's more!